+Most companies rely on third-party vendors to provide their payment gateway software.
+But isn’t it possible for a company to have its own payment gateway?
+Setting up your own payment gateway is a bit like reinventing the wheel since robust and full-featured solutions are available.
+However, it’s possible to build your own platform if you have time and resources.
 If you have a team of programmers at your disposal anyway, you may think it’s worth giving it a try.
 After all, building software is what these people do all day long, right?
-But there are complexities involved in setting up a payment gateway that go beyond programming.
+But there are some complexities when setting up your own payment gateway that goes beyond programming.

 Three Issues You Can’t Control